wkumari/draft-wkumari-dnsop-extended-error/README.md

    that includes an EDNS option.
-This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error codes to be defined in the future.
+This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.

-Kumari, et al.           Expires April 19, 2018                 [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error        October 2017

    The R (Retry) flag provides a hint (or suggestion) as to what the receiver may want to do with this annotated error.
 The mechanism is